palmerusaf/resume/resume.md

 - Demonstrated strong problem-solving abilities by addressing a programming issue that had no identifiable errors and required two days of troubleshooting, by developing a standardized troubleshooting template.
 As a result, the next troubleshooting session for a similar issue only took two hours instead of two days.

 ### BattleShip (github.com/palmerusaf/battle-ship)

-- Description: TODO
-- Created rendering library covering 4 screens and ## components.
-- Implemented 35 tests for 15 actions using Jest and TDD methodologies.